 9a.
-To what extent does the agency ensure that terms and conditions in contracts and other agreements involving the creation, collection, use, processing, storage, maintenance, dissemination, disclosure, and disposal of Federal information incorporate privacy requirements and are sufficient to enable agencies to meet Federal and agency-specific requirements pertaining to the protection of Federal information? ☐ Processes do not exist ☐ Processes exist; however, they are not fully documented and/or do not cover all relevant aspects Processes are fully documented and implemented and cover all relevant aspects Processes are fully documented and implemented and cover all relevant aspects, and reviews are regularly conducted to assess the effectiveness of the processes and to ensure that documented policies remain current 9b.
+To what extent does the agency ensure that terms and conditions in contracts and other agreements involving the creation, collection, use, processing, storage, maintenance, dissemination, disclosure, and disposal of Federal information incorporate privacy requirements and are sufficient to enable agencies to meet Federal and agency-specific requirements pertaining to the protection of Federal information?
+Description of Processes do not exist Processes exist; however, they are not fully documented and/or do not cover all relevant aspects Processes are fully documented and implemented and cover all relevant aspects Processes are fully documented and implemented and cover all relevant aspects, and reviews are regularly conducted to assess the effectiveness of the processes and to ensure that documented policies remain current 9b.
 To what extent does the agency, consistent with the agency's authority, ensure that the requirements of the Privacy Act apply to a Privacy Act system of records when a contractor operates the system of records on behalf of the agency to accomplish an agency function?
-Processes do not exist Processes exist; however, they are not fully documented and/or do not cover all relevant aspects Processes are fully documented and implemented and cover all relevant aspects Processes are fully documented and implemented and cover all relevant aspects, and reviews are regularly conducted to assess the effectiveness of the processes and to ensure that documented policies remain current
+Drocesses do not exist Processes exist; however, they are not fully documented and/or do not cover all relevant aspects Processes are fully documented and implemented and cover all relevant aspects Processes are fully documented and implemented and cover all relevant aspects, and reviews are regularly conducted to assess the effectiveness of the processes and to ensure that documented policies remain current 9c.
+To what extent does the agency ensure appropriate vetting and access control processes for contractors and others with access to information systems containing Federal information?
+Processes do not exist Processes exist; however, they are not fully documented and/or do not cover all relevant aspects Processes are fully documented and implemented and cover all relevant aspects Processes are fully documented and implemented and cover all relevant aspects, and reviews are regularly conducted to assess the effectiveness of the processes and to ensure that documented policies remain current 9d.
+Does the agency maintain a mandatory agency-wide privacy awareness and training program for all contractors?
+9e.
+Has the agency established rules of behavior, including consequences for violating rules of behavior, for contractors that have access to Federal information or information systems, including those that create, collect, use, process, store, maintain, disseminate, disclose, or dispose of PII?

-- 9d.
-Does the agency maintain a mandatory agency-wide privacy awareness and training program for all contractors? - 9e.
-Has the agency established rules of behavior, including consequences for violating rules of behavior, for contractors that have access to Federal information or information systems, including those that create, collect, use, process, store, maintain, disseminate, disclose, or dispose of PII? - 9f.
-Does the agency ensure that contractors have read and agreed to abide by the rules of behavior for the Federal information and information systems for which they require access prior to being granted access (indicate "N/A" if the agency does not have established rules of behavior)?
+9f.
+Does the agency ensure that contractors have read and agreed to abide by the rules of behavior for the Federal information and information systems for which they require access prior to being granted access?
+(Indicate "N/A" if the agency does not have established rules of behavior.)